Posts by Axiom Workplaces:

 Commercial Office Fitouts Australia | Workplace Transformation | Axiom

-You might be looking around your office interior at this very moment and thinking it’s renovation time.
+You might be looking around your office interior at this very moment and thinking it’s time for an office renovation.
 But change for change’s sake is not the solution.

 Many office refurbishment companies – including interior designers and other fitout specialists – will take a purely visual approach to enacting your commercial office refurbishment, without considering the unique culture and drivers of your business.